henspace/text2lesson-docs/docs/learning-trail/one-problem-five-ways.md

 layout: main
 ---

-# The five main types of problem
+# One problem, five ways

 During the [Learning Trail](learning-trail.md) we've come across five different problem types.
 Let's look at how we could use these five different types for the